 Thailand: the Nakraseng border crossing

-Note Friendship Bridge at Nong Khai: gets extremely busy on weekends & public holidays with hundreds of vehicles crossing; & if possible it is better to avoid crossing at these times.
+FB1 Friendship Bridge at Nong Khai: gets extremely busy on weekends & public holidays with hundreds of vehicles crossing; & if possible it is better to avoid crossing at these times.
 If not it can sometimes take 2 hrs plus to cross, such are the queues for customs & immigration – on both sides, Thailand & Laos.
 Good luck & enjoy the wait with your riding kit on – it gets hot!
 In 2017 the Lao police started collecting 2,000 baht a bike for entering, if you did not use an agent & have prior approval to enter Laos.
 The current status in 2023 is that the Thai customs won’t let you out unless you have prior approval to enter Laos vi an agent.
 The happy agents operating at the FB1 border to provide this service are Lotus Travel Laos and AH Hong Travel.

 With the Friendship Bridges across the Mekong the problem appears to be the cross-border agreements managing the bridges, where the authorities don’t want to encourage hundreds of local riders on their scooters from going backwards & forwards every day.
 Once you understand this it is not so bad, but whatever, please don’t abuse the bridge authorities as they are only following the policy set by their government bosses.